openhatch/in-person-event-handbook/index.rst

     - Where can I find the work you did at the event?
 This includes code, documentation, mock ups, and other materials.

-    - If you created any accounts for the project, please list the site, account name, and password.
+    - If you created any accounts for the project, please list the site and account name.
+Make sure to store the password in your favorite password manager, or make sure I (or another maintainer) knows it.

     - What obstacles did you encounter when working on this task?
 Do you have any feedback for me to make the process better for future contributors?